 - Cucalorus endorses reckless behavior, generally.

 The Works-in-Progress program plays on the double meaning of the word “progress” by supporting films in-production by progressive filmmakers exploring social justice.
 The program creates an intimate opportunity for artists to share unfinished works and engage target audiences in the filmmaking process.
 The program will showcase up to ten projects and provide direct financial support to at least 15 filmmakers through honorariums, travel stipends, lodging, airfare and rental fees with a special focus on supporting North Carolina filmmakers.
 The program includes community engagement events, public and private screenings, impact strategy sessions, and one-on-one consultations.
-Films in the 2013 program focused on the criminal justice system, reproductive rights, race, mental health, and the South.
+Films in the 2014 program focused on the environment, sociopolitical action, race, and the South.
 The Works-in-Progress program is a partnership between Alternate ROOTS, Working Films, the Southern Documentary Fund and is funded in part by the North Carolina Arts Council and Alternate ROOTS.